 Follow the Herds Across the Maasai Mara in Africa's Most Celebrated Safari Destination

 No wildlife event on the planet rivals East Africa’s Great Migration for sheer drama.
-Twice each year the enormous herds of wildebeest and zebra, two million strong, make a great circuit across the Serengeti Plains as they travel from Tanzania into Kenya's famed Maasai Mara and back, following the new grass that sprouts with the seasonal rains.
+Each year, the enormous herds of wildebeest and zebra, 2 million strong, make a great circuit across the Serengeti Plains as they travel from Tanzania into Kenya's famed Maasai Mara and back, following the new grass that sprouts with the seasonal rains.
 A host of predators follows in stealthy pursuit.
-To witness the migration in the Mara is on many a safari aficionado's bucket list, and our private luxury mobile camp places you in the heart of the action.
+To witness the migration in the Mara is on many a safari aficionado's bucket list, and our private luxury mobile camp is designed to place you in the heart of the action.
 There’s simply no nature adventure on Earth to match it!
 Back at camp each night, sip sundowners before sumptuous dinners and exchange stories around the crackling campfire under a sky full of glittering stars.

-Enjoy unparalleled seclusion and proximity to wildlife from our own luxury mobile camp and private reserve, far away from the crowds
+Enjoy unparalleled seclusion and proximity to wildlife from our own luxury mobile camp set within a private reserve, far from crowds

-From open vehicles—a rarity in the Maasai Mara—watch lions stalk thousands of migrating wildebeest and zebra as the huge herds traverse the vast savanna
+From open 4x4 vehicles, watch lions stalk thousands of migrating wildebeest and zebra as the huge herds traverse the vast savannas of the Maasai Mara

 Guided by top Expedition Leaders, discover true wilderness during walking safaris and off-road wildlife drives on a private conservancy